The Careers Team

 Information on jobs and careers

 You can use these links to look up what skills and qualifications you need for the job you are interested in.
-You can also find out wage details and suggestions of other similar jobs.
+You can also find out wage details, suggestions of other similar jobs and what the job prospects are like for that job (whether it is expected that there will be more or less jobs in that particular career).